-Outlook-We have generated positive net free cash flow for the last nine calendar years, most of which occurred during challenging economic and industry conditions.
-We also expect to have significant borrowing capacity under our credit facility and substantial uncommitted cash balances.
+Outlook-We have generated positive net free cash flow for the last ten calendar years, much of which occurred during challenging economic and industry conditions.
+We also expect to have borrowing capacity under our credit facility and we continue to have substantial uncommitted cash balances.
 We believe these factors will provide us with sufficient liquidity to fund our operations for the foreseeable future.